SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks

+Having modeled the candidate procedures, the next task in \SEA{}'s implementation is the enrollment of these procedures and corresponding attacks into the system's databases.

-So far, we have obtained a set of candidate procedures $\PP^\prime=\s{\PROC{P}_i}_{i=1}^k$, where each procedure $\PROC{P}_i$ has its PMF $P_i(\bx)$ estimated from its output per-query changes $\CC_i$.
-At this point, we can choose to enroll all discovered procedures into the procedure database.
-However, this will make the HMM more complex and might affect its generalization.
-Therefore, we employ a greedy pruning algorithm to choose which procedures from $\PP^\prime$ to enroll.
+\paragraph{Enrolling Procedures} Given a set of candidate procedures $\PP^\prime=\s{\PROC{P}_i}_{i=1}^k$, each characterized by its PMF $P_i(\bx)$ derived from the output per-query changes $\CC_i$, we incorporate them into \SEA{}'s procedure database.
+A naive approach would be enrolling all candidate procedures.
+However, this could unnecessarily complicate the HMM and potentially impact its generalizability.
+To address this, we implement a greedy pruning algorithm to select procedures from $\PP^\prime$ for enrollment.

-In particular, each cluster is associated with a potential procedure.
-We check if the current database $\PP$ contains a procedure that already represents the candidate cluster.
-We enroll the candidate $\PROC{P}_i$ if it improves the estimation of the emission probability as follows:
+This algorithm evaluates each candidate procedure for its contribution to the HMM's descriptive accuracy.
+It assesses whether a candidate procedure $\PROC{P}_i$ offers a significant improvement over those already in the database $\PP$, quantified as: